MicrosoftDocs/quantum-docs-pr/articles/manual/putting-it-all-together.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Q# techniques - putting it all together | Microsoft Docs
+title: Q# techniques - putting it all together
 description: Q# techniques - putting it all together
 uid: microsoft.quantum.manual.puttingittogether
 author: QuantumWriter